Sucker punch: United States

 The term "sucker punch" was widely discussed after the New York Jets' starting quarterback, Geno Smith, was sucker punched by a fellow player, IK Enemkpali, on August 11, 2015.
 The altercation was in the locker room about compensation regarding a $600 airplane ticket.

 Culture and media

-The sucker punch has been adapted into many films, video games and other forms of media.
-It can be used to show the antagonist's vileness, the low morals of an anti-hero, betrayal of someone close to the protagonist, etc. However, it also can be used as a weapon of the protagonist to deal with an unfair situation.
-A sucker punch is a major dramatic element in the 2004 film Million Dollar Baby.

 Australian soap operas Neighbours and Home and Away have covered the topic in storylines broadcast in September 2014 and October 2015 respectively.

-P. J. O'Rourke has referred to a combination of grain alcohol and Gatorade as "sucker punch."

-The Pokémon series of video games feature a Dark-type attack called "Sucker Punch."
-It allows the user to attack first as long as the opponent chooses a move that deals damage.

-The Norwegian singer Sigrid has a song entitled "Sucker Punch" on her debut studio album of the same name.

 Sucker Punch is the name of a 2011 film by Zack Snyder.

+Sucker Punch is also the name of a Pokemon move - it's a Dark-Type Physical move.

 Maggie Lindemann released an album titled Suckerpunch on September 16, 2022.